shaunsmith/accs-cache-client-api-examples/README.md

 3. Build the example and generate a deployable application archive

    In the root folder of the cloned Git repository run `mvn clean package`.
-This will generate a "fat" jar that contains both the example application code and all of the libraries the application depends on, including the Java client API.
+This will generate a "fat" jar that contains both the example application code and all of the libraries the application depends on, including the Java client library.
 The Maven build also generates an ACCS application archive file which packages the fat jar along with a manifest.json file.

 4. Deploy the example to ACCS